 • Growths or polyps: The doctor has removed polyps and may wish to follow up after testing.

 • Bowel cancer: The doctor may have taken a biopsy.
-If they suspect cancer, they will talk to the individual about what to do next.
+If they suspect cancer, they will talk with the individual about what to do next.

-• Other conditions: If there are signs of Crohn’s disease, diverticulitis, ulcerative colitis, or another condition, the doctor will discuss the next steps with the person.
+• Other conditions: If there are signs of any of the following conditions, the doctor will discuss the next steps:

 If a colonoscopy is positive, meaning cancerous or precancerous cells are present, the doctor may recommend further interventions.
 These can include additional colonoscopies or even surgery.

-There are some risks involved in a colonoscopy.
+There may be some risks involved in a colonoscopy.
 The doctor should explain these to the person before the procedure.

 • complications relating to anesthesia